-Tourists taking selfies among those killed by lightning strikes in India
+Tourists taking selfies were among those killed by lightning strikes in India

 At least 18 people, including the 11 at the fort, died Sunday night, and about 16 other people were injured in Rajasthan, according to Reuters.
 Seven of the dead were children, the outlet reported.

-Uttar Pradesh and Madhya Pradesh, neighboring states, also lost citizens because of lightning strikes, with the former reporting the deaths of at least 41 women and children, and the latter counting at least seven dead, according to the BBC.
+Uttar Pradesh and Madhya Pradesh, neighboring states, also lost citizens because of lightning strikes, with the former reporting the deaths of at least 41 women and children and the latter counting at least seven dead, according to the BBC.

 Prime Minister Narendra Modi tweeted that he was “saddened by the loss of lives” and damage caused by the strikes and announced that the state government would provide assistance to those affected and compensation for relatives of the deceased.